A list of characters from the animated movie Justice League: Gods and Monsters and its tie-in media. Some spoilers will be unmarked.

 - Canon Character All Along: They turn out to be this universe's incarnation of the Metal Men.

-- Composite Character: Tina/Platinum is based on the movie's equivalent of Francine Langstrom, Kirk's wife in the comics.
+- Tina/Platinum is based on the movie's equivalent of Francine Langstrom, Kirk's wife in the comics.

-- Dark Is Evil: Every single one of them is black-colored.
+- Dark Is Evil: All of them except for Platinum are black-colored.

 - The Dragon: Platinum to Magnus.

-- Evil Counterpart: Each of them has been intentionally created to mimic the powers of a specific Justice League member.
+- Evil Counterpart: Each of them has been intentionally created to mimic the powers of a specific Justice League member, as part of Magnus' plan to frame them.

 - Healing Factor: They can regenerate from practically any kind of wound.
-Except being melted in magma.
+Except being melted in magma or the sun.

 - The Heavy: All Puns aside, while Magnus is the Big Bad of the film his Frame-Up of the Justice League and subsequent Assimilation Plot couldn't be accomplished without the Drones help.